friendlyarm/install-opencv-on-friendlycore/README.md

-## Installing OpenCV 3.4 in FriendlyCore (The easy way)
+## Installing OpenCV 3.4 on FriendlyCore

-Shell scripts to install OpenCV 3.4 in FriendlyCore.
+The easiest way to install it is to run FriendlyELEC's script.
-Here are some of the things that are going to be enabled when you are finished following through with this installation tutorial:
+Here are the packages and utilities your system will have after you follow the instructions in this tutorial:
 * Qt 5.10.0 version of the HighGUI module (Better 2D window interface with zoom, image saving capabilities, etc)
 * C++ interface and examples
 * C interface and examples
-* Python 3.x interface and examples
+* Python 3.5+ interface and examples

 ## Installation